Lesser Grisons, Galictis cuja

 Capybara, Hydrochoerus hydrochaeris

 Lesser Grison, Galictis cuja

 I spent a couple of nights in the lovely El Palmar National Park and saw Lesser Grisons, Geoffroy’s Cats, a Six-Banded Armadillo, Plains Viscacha, Crab-eating and Pampas Foxes, Capybara and Grey Brocket Deer plus introduced Chital.
 All these species seem quite common in the park, even the grisons!

 Plains Viscacha, Lagostomus maximus

-Some small mammal traps around the Aurora del Palmar hotel caught four species: Crafty Vesper Mouse, Red Hocicudo, Azara’s Grass Mouse and Yellow Pygmy Rice Rat.
+Some small mammal traps around the Aurora del Palmar hotel caught four species: Crafty Vesper Mouse, Red Hocicudo, Azara’s Grass Mouse and Black-footed Pygmy Rice Rat.